garthheff/CTF-Writeups/TryHackMe/Lookup.md

 ```

-# Summary
+## Summary

-Wow, that one had a bit of everything — definitely harder than most of the easy challenges, but a lot of fun and a great way to bring all those techniques together
+Wow, that one had a bit of everything — definitely harder than most of the easy challenges, but a lot of fun and a great way to bring all those techniques together.

+## Full logging / output
-# Creating the files txt files into a single file, just encase we needed to use it
+### Creating the elFinder txt files into a single file, just encase we needed to use it
 ```
 cd /var/www/files.lookup.thm/public_html/elFinder/files